vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 ## Building the data structure for dynamic loading

-Let's assume we want to let the worker choose the PDF from a list of article numbers.
+Let's assume we want to let the factory worker choose the PDF from a list of document numbers.
 Therefore, we create a simple list, with those numbers as a "List" data type in the project explorer.

 ![image](/assets/2023-11-24/040.png)

-Now we need to give the user the ability to choose a product number from the list.
+Now, we need to give the user the ability to choose a product number from the list.
 We bind it to a combo box that we place above the PDF control.

 ![image](/assets/2023-11-24/050.png)